chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 ## Exercise 2: Pre-trained model fine-tuning from CIFAR-10 to CIFAR-100
 For the second exercise, I decided to perform fine-tuning on CIFAR100.
-I chose to fine-tune one of the best-performing models on CIFAR10, specifically the smaller CNN ResNet-18 style model ([2,2,2,2]).
+I chose to fine-tune one of the best performing models on CIFAR10, specifically the smaller CNN ResNet-18 style model ([2,2,2,2]).
 This model was trained using data augmentation, skip connections, and a learning rate scheduler, since all models with this configuration achieved similar (and the best) top accuracies, I opted for the simpler architecture.

 Examples of how fine-tuning can be performed:
 ```bash